 - Use a new receiving address for each Bitcoin transaction.
 It is not advised to re-use addresses since it allows other users to see how much funds you have and reduces plausible deniability.
 By giving out different addresses for different payments, other users paying you won't know for sure how much money you have.
 Additionally, they won't know if other users have already paid you.

 - Use a VPN service or route your traffic through the Tor network.
 To protect your IP address when making Bitcoin transactions, conceal it by using a VPN service.
 If you are concerned about your privacy, you can use a dedicated privacy operating system Tails, that routes your entire traffic through the Tor network.
 Additionally, Tails has a built-in Bitcoin wallet app Electrum you can use right off the bat.

 - Mix or anonymize your Bitcoins.
 Bitcoin mixer shuffles the coins to make them harder to track.
 Your coins are mixed with other Bitcoins from the mixer's pool.
 On the other hand, Bitcoin anonymizer converts Bitcoin to a dedicated privacy cryptocurrency such as Monero or Zcash, making them utterly untraceable.

 Unless you know what you are doing, it's best to assume that with Bitcoin, you have little to no privacy.
-In such a case, to stay completely anonymous, keep away from Bitcoin entirely, and use a dedicated privacy coins, such as Monero or Zcash.
+In such a case, to stay completely anonymous, keep away from Bitcoin entirely, and use the most anonymous cryptocurrency, such as Monero or Zcash.